-Since the original, prewar translation there has been no completely new rendering of the French original into English.
+Since the original prewar translation there has been no completely new rendering of the French original into English.
 This translation brings to the fore a more sharply engaged, comic and lucid Proust.
-IN SEARCH OF LOST TIME is one of the greatest, most enjoyable reading experiences in any language.
+IN SEARCH OF LOST TIME is one of the greatest,most entertaining reading experiences in any language.
 As the great story unfolds from its magical opening scenes to its devastating end, it is the Penguin Proust that makes Proust accessible to a new generation.

-Each book is translated by a different, superb translator working under the general editorship of Professor Christopher Prendergast.
+Each volume is translated by a different, superb translator working under the general editorship of Professor Christopher Prendergast, University of Cambridge.

 Proust's madeleine has slipped into common parlance as it did his tea.
 But what are we missing when we cite the famous literary device?